nicoDs96/SmartMuseum/Evaluation.md

 However, 500 GB is an estimate of storage of a very big museum.
 A more realistic scenario for the Sapienza Classical Art Museum is a required storage of about 50GB (see tables below).
 Hence the major cost would be the app hosting service (60$/mo. on AWS and 20$/mo on Azure).
 Here we can think to switch to MongoDB Cloud data storage service, called Atlas, with a cost of 0.25$/hour on avg.
 (AWS, Google, Azure) for 50 GB storage instance.

 Now we are going to explore the on-premise solution.
-We assume server as well as all the required Infrastructure support (IP address, network, etc.) is provided by [InfoSapienza](https://web.uniroma1.it/infosapienza/) hence we do not need to buy anything but the hardware required. by the project (ble beacons).
+We assume server as well as all the required Infrastructure support (IP address, network, etc.) is provided by [InfoSapienza](https://web.uniroma1.it/infosapienza/) hence we do not need to buy anything but the hardware required by the project (ble beacons).

 <TODO: continue...>